+The Agency also has a policy on Law Enforcement Notifications, which requires the notification of law enforcement for all criminal acts, including sexual assault.
 Agency policy states, "Upon receiving an allegation that a resident was sexually abused or harassed while confined at another center (to include agencies outside of DPS), the Center Director that received the allegation shall notify the Center Director or appropriate office where the alleged abuse occurred and shall also notify the DJJ Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) 11 appropriate investigative agency."
 The Policy goes on to require "The Center Director providing the notification shall document in TROI that the information was provided."
 TROI is where the state's critical incidents are uploaded for administrative review.
+There were no allegations in the past year that required an investigation.

-Indicator (b) The medical staff at Cumberland Juvenile Detention Center would not complete forensic exams.
+Indicator (b) The Edgecombe Youth Development Center medical staff would not complete forensic exams.
 The PREA Policy states, "if an act of sexual abuse involving penetration within the preceding 72 hours is alleged and/or forensic medical evidence (e.g., semen) may be present on the victim's person, arrangements shall be promptly made to have the alleged resident victim examined by a trained and certified, external medical professional indicated on the JJ-approved list of qualified medical centers per the Juvenile Justice Medical Protocol."

-The Auditor spoke with local hospitals and state-certified trainers to confirm that SANE nurses are trained with an approved curriculum that includes "National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents."
+The Auditor spoke with a representative of UNC Nash General Hospital and state-certified trainers to confirm that SANE nurses are trained with an approved curriculum that includes the National Protocol for Sexual Assault Medical Forensic Examinations or other protocols promoted by the International Association of Forensic Examiners.
 Interviews with local hospital staff where forensic exams would occur confirmed there is a standardized practice used to ensure consistent evidence collection.
-The Auditor also reviewed Best Practices in the Criminal Justice Response to Domestic Violence and Sexual Assault: Guidance for CCR/SART Response Protocols and a well as reports from the state crime lab of evidence kit collection.
+The Auditor also reviewed Best Practices in the Criminal Justice Response to Domestic Violence and Sexual Assault: Guidance for CCR/SART Response Protocols and reports from the state crime lab of evidence kit collection.
 The Best Practices in the Criminal Justice Response to Domestic Violence and Sexual Assault: Guidance for CCR/SART Response Protocols was developed with funding from US DOJ Violence Against Women Act.
-The updated protocol the Auditor reviewed references the "A National Protocol for Sexual Assault Medical Forensic Examinations: Adults/ Adolescents: 2nd edition".
-A review of the document shows support for a victimbased approach.
-The document provides guidance on communication with victims, and evidence for law enforcement to consider at the crime scene, and it provides direction to medical staff on considerations and promotes the use of forensically trained nurses.
-The NC Board of Nursing confirmed that the curriculum used for training comes from the International Association of Forensic Nurses which references the DOJ document.
-The Coordinated response plan for Cumberland Juvenile Detention Center would have juveniles seen at the Cape Fear Hospital.
-The Ft.
-Bragg hospital also reportedly has SANE nursing services.
+The updated protocol the Auditor reviewed references the "A National Protocol for Sexual Assault Medical Forensic Examinations: Adults/Adolescents: 2nd edition".
+A review of the document shows support for a victim-based approach.
+The document provides guidance on communication with victims and evidence for law enforcement to consider at the crime scene, and it provides direction to medical staff on considerations and promotes the use of forensically trained nurses.
+The NC Board of Nursing confirmed that the curriculum used for training comes from the International Association of Forensic Nurses, which references the DOJ document.
+The Coordinated response plan for Edgecombe Youth Development Center would have juveniles seen at the UNC Nash General Hospital, where there are SANE nursing services.